Can You Have Presbyopia and Cataracts?

 What Are the Treatment Options for Presbyopia?

 The treatment options for presbyopia include reading glasses.
 They help bring nearby objects into sharper focus, enabling you to read the menu, thread a needle, see the small print on the medicine bottles, and perform other close-up tasks.
+While glasses improve your near vision, they can be inconvenient.
+If you’re tired of relying on glasses, you can have presbyopia corrected at the time of cataract surgery.

 What are the Treatment Options for Cataracts?